How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon campaign: Empirical Results

 \subsection{Group Average Treatment Effects}

-In this section, we assess how the provision of coupons affects different customer groups.
+In this section, we assess how the provision of coupons affects different customer groups, based on the approach discussed in Section \ref{methodsGATE}.
 We illustrate how the effect of providing coupons differs depending on the customers' age, income, family size and pre-campaign expenditures.
-Further, We also examine the GATEs of those coupon categories with a highly statistically significant ATE, i.e., grocery and drugstore coupons.
+Further, we also examine the GATEs of those coupon categories with a highly statistically significant ATE, i.e., drugstore coupons and coupons applicable to other food.

-Figure \ref{figure:GATEGroceries} shows the GATEs of receiving any coupon by age, income, family size and pre-campaign expenditures, respectively.
-The graphs show that providing coupons has a positive effect on purchasing behavior in almost every customer group, but that in most subgroups the effect of coupons is not statistically significant.
-The effect of providing coupons tends to be particularly large among low-income customers, customers from smaller households and among those who made no purchases in the period prior to the campaign.
+Figure \ref{figure:GATE} shows the GATEs of receiving any coupon by age, income, family size and pre-campaign expenditures, respectively.
+The graphs show that providing coupons has a positive effect on purchasing behavior in every customer group that is statistically significant in most subgroups.
+The effect of providing coupons tends to be particularly large among customers from smaller households and among those who made either no or large purchases in the period prior to the campaign.